chipsalliance/f4pga-examples/README.rst

   * Verilog code
   * Pin constraints files
   * Timing constraints files
-  * Makefiles for running the SymbiFlow toolchain
+  * Makefiles for running the F4PGA toolchain
-* `docs/ <./docs>`_ - Guide on how to get started with SymbiFlow and build provided examples
+* `docs/ <./docs>`_ - Guide on how to get started with F4PGA and build provided examples
 * `.github/ <./.github>`_ - Directory with CI configuration and scripts

 The examples provided by this repository are automatically built by extracting necessary code snippets with `tuttest <https://github.com/antmicro/tuttest>`_.

 Building those docs